brev-dev/another_esp8266_sensor_board/README.md

 For simplicity, and since the small pumps seem to be able to function over quite a wide voltage range, the pump is supplied with whatever voltage is currently powering the board (defined by the state of the power sharing circuitry): if USB is connected, it'll be 5V minus the forward voltage across diodes D2 and D8; if battery-powered, it'll be the battery voltage minus the D8 drop.
 In practice it really doesn't make much difference: slightly more water will be pumped during a given time when on USB vs battery-powered.

 For the pump's board connection, there's a footprint for a DC-002 socket.
 I considered using a USB socket but decided that was misleading since the output voltage isn't always the 5V that one would expect from USB.
 On the board pictured above, I skipped the power-jack socket and simply connected a double pin-header socket instead.

+### Sensors

+#### Temperature/humidity/pressure (BME280)

+This is a very handy temperature/humidity/pressure sensor.
+With my board's current mount point, the BME280 sensor-chip sits outside of the enclosure.
+I find this convenient because I don't have to worry about airflow within the box.
+If the current geometry offends you, or you need a more robust device where the sensor won't risk getting damaged, consider a redesign on the connection point, or choose an alternative sensor with a built-in cage.

+You might find that the soldered pins get in the way of closing the enclosure lid properly.
+If this is the case you can trim them prior to soldering, like I've done [here](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bme280_trimmed_pins.jpg).

+The sensor can communicate by I2C or SPI; most people seem to use I2C, for which you need to make no board alterations.
+If you want the SPI interface, close a [couple](https://github.com/brev-dev/another_esp8266_sensor_board/blob/bff7ac836695f352a52cb5e7e18f4aab712b4d77/images/rear_solder_bridges_bme_spi.jpg) of solder bridges on the rear to connect the additional pins.
+On board V5, one of these connections also powers the moisture sensor, so alterations would be needed if you want to run both the BME280 (with SPI interface) and a moisture sensor concurrently.

+#####Notes
+- The BME280 is reported to be a nicely precise sensor, but not always accurate.
+Specifically, the temperature sensor produces high readings (by up to a couple of degrees) due to the heat produced by the sensor itself when active.
+The level of this offset depends on how you run the sensor: if you only wake it up for readings, putting it to sleep inbetween, the offset is smaller than if you run it continually.
+However, since the offset appears consistent, you can easily calibrate it out post-measurement.
+- Hey, when did this sensor become so expensive?!
+As of mid-2021, there's [apparently](https://forum.sensor.community/t/bme280-global-shortage/413) a global shortage which will hopefully end soon.
+  - At the current prices, maybe it's worth stumping for the BME680 (like the BME280, with an additional VOC sensor).
+This looks as though it's pin-compatible for I2C.
+With SPI, you'd need to swap the two additional pins (which could be achieved with crossing links across solder bridges JP3 and JP4)
+  - If cost is important, some projects are swapping-out the BME280 for an SHT31.
+This is also I2C, just no pressure sensor.
+I have no experience of this sensor, but it looks to be a simple swap-in.

+#### CO<sub>2</sub> (MH-Z19C)

+This is the priciest sensor I use, but I think it's worth it vs the cheaper VOC alternatives.
+It communicates over the UART bus (so esp8266 pins Rx and Tx).
+You therefore want to ensure the sensor isn't connected if you're trying to flash the ESP or use its serial interface.

+To use the MH-Z19C on the board V5, you need to [connect two solder bridges on the rear](https://github.com/brev-dev/another_esp8266_sensor_board/blob/bff7ac836695f352a52cb5e7e18f4aab712b4d77/images/rear_solder_bridges_CO2.jpg).
+In hindsight I can't think of a good use-case when you wouldn't want those bridged, so I'll probably just swap the pads out for continuous traces on any future version.

+##### Notes
+- As usual, Andreas Spiess has a good [video](https://youtu.be/FL0L-nic9Vw) on the topic.
+- This sensor is powered by 5V, not 3.3V like most of the other components.
+For this reason, you should only use this sensor when running from USB power (the board has no step-up capabilities for getting 5V from the battery, and since the MH-Z19C is designed to be continuously-powered, it'd probably be a big battery drain anyway.
+- As currently wired (board V5) the sensor will continue running even if the board's power switch is turned to off.
+This is because it's connected earlier in the power circuit: I haven't tested whether it will run reliably on the lower voltage that'll be present after the power-sharing doide D2.
+- As noted above, cannot be mounted on the board at the same time as a BH1750.
+- When I first started this project, the manufacturer was in the process of changing from Z19B to the newer Z19C sensors and they were hard to come by.
+The situation seems to have improved.
+Choose a Z19C if available (better performance, apparently), and select the one with pins if you plan to directly mount it into the two corresponding board sockets.

+#### Lux (BH1750)
+This is a simple and reliable photodiode, combined with an I2C interface.
+You can buy it in various form-factors, with the light-ball version being particularly convenient for our purposes.
+[Trim-down the plastic parts of the built-in connector](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bh1750_trimmed.jpg), and this can now plug directly into a standard 2mm-pitch pin header, as included on board V5.
+The light ball can be popped off the sensor and directly mounted into the [top of the enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/bh1750_case.jpg).

+##### Notes
+- This sensor can't be mounted at the same time as the MH-Z19C below, for purely physical reasons.
+There are no port conflicts, so they'll happily operate concurrently if you make PCB changes, or connect one or other with an extension cable.

+#### Moisture

+In order to stop the moisture sensor running constantly and draining the battery, it's powered directly by gpio12.
+Bridge the right pad of JP3 to the centre pad to make that connection.
+It doesn't draw much current, so I've had no problems directly powering the sensor directly from a gpio pin.
+If it turned out to be a brown-out/stability issue in the future, this connection would need to be replaced by a MOSFET.

 ## Design & Fabrication